openaps/AndroidAPSdocs/docs/EN/Configuration/Config-Builder.md

 Select the basal profile you wish to use:
 *  <b>NS Profile</b> uses the profiles you have saved on your nightscout site (https://[yournightscoutsiteaddress]/profile).
 You can use the Profile Switch to change which of those profiles is active, this writes the profile to the pump in case of AndroidAPS failure.
 *  <b>Simple Profile</b> profile with just one time block (i.e. no basal rate changes during the day)
 *  <b>Local Profile</b> uses the basal profile manually entered on the pump.
-For both DanaR/RS and Combo pumps this only works with the pump Profile A respectiovely 1.
+For both DanaR/RS and Combo pumps this only works with the pump Profile A respectively 1.
 *  <b>Circadian Percentage Profile</b> this feature is now included within Profile Switch and has been superceeded, you do not need to select this one.
 See [[Profiles]] page for more setup information.